kiensh/Annotate/README.md

 #### Arrow & Line

 - Click and drag to create directional arrows or straight lines
+- Hold <kbd>Shift</kbd> while drawing to snap to 45° angle increments for perfectly horizontal, vertical, or diagonal lines
 - Arrows automatically create arrowheads pointing in the direction of the drag
 - Lines create simple straight connections between two points